GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 Required preconditions:

 - `TIMx` is `TIM2`, `TIM3`, or `TIM4`.
-- The application enabled the corresponding APB1 clock gate.
-- The application already completed Timer base configuration.
+- The application successfully completed `TIM_Config()` and has not invalidated the admitted Timer lifecycle.
 - `TIMx_CR1.CEN` is clear.
 - The selected `CCxE` bit is clear.
 - The Timer is edge-aligned and up-counting.